 Once every year (normally in July), the monthly Sawmills series are revised.
 These revisions incorporate any data that may have been received after the close of the collection cycle during the previous reference year.

-The revised estimates are published in CANSIM.
+The revised estimates are published in the CANSIM Directory.

-The methodology of the Monthly Survey of Sawmills is designed to control errors and to reduce their potential effects on estimates.
+The methodology of the monthly survey Sawmills is designed to control errors and to reduce their potential effects on estimates.
 The total error is composed of sampling error and non-sampling error.
 Sampling error results when observations are made only on a sample and not on the entire population.
 Non-sampling error results from various other causes.
 Examples of these causes are when a sawmill provides incorrect information or does not answer certain questions, when a sawmill is omitted or counted more than once, and when coding or capture errors occur in data processing.

 Prior to publication, survey estimates are compared for consistency.
 There is also a detailed review of individual responses (especially for large sawmills), general economic conditions and historical trends.